 - First, locate your preference category in the column on the left.

 - On the top, locate your country.
-Countries mentioned above (India, China, Mexico, and the Philippines) often have specified columns because of the large number of applicants, and it means that usually, they wait longer.
+Countries mentioned above (India, China, Mexico, and the Philippines) often have specified columns because of the large number of applicants, it means that usually, they wait longer.

-- You will also have the cutoff date — the key time that you will compare with your priority date to map your progress.
+- You will also have the cutoff date — the key time you will compare with your priority date to map your progress.

 Sometimes the government feds up with a large number of visa applications.
 This is usually a reason why the cutoff dates are prolonged for months.

-What If You Have Changed The Address?
+What If You Have Changed the Address?

 Your Priority Date Is Current- What Now?

-If you or the person who was your petitioner didn’t tell USCIS on the I-130 form that you would be adjusting status, then you can contact the NVC and tell it you’re in the U.S. now and so that it can forward your file to USCIS.
+If you or the person who was your petitioner didn’t tell USCIS on the I-130 form that you would be adjusting your status, then you can contact the NVC and tell it you’re in the U.S. now so that it can forward your file to USCIS.

-When you file your application, the State Department will not be able to give you an immigrant visa until your priority date is current in the “Application Final Action Dates” chart.
+When you file your application, the State Department will not be able to give you an immigrant visa until your priority date is in the “Application Final Action Dates” chart.

 When No One Noticed Your Current Priority Date